 - Maine Educational Opportunity Center (MEOC) is committed to assisting adults wishing to re-enter a formal education setting.
 Funded to serve traditionally under-represented adults, the majority of MEOC participants are of the first generation in their families to go to college.

 Paying for College

-Paying for college is generally the same for students entering college from high school or adults returning later in life.
+Paying for college is generally the same for students entering college from high school or adults starting or returning later in life.
 The process for applying for financial aid and researching scholarships is similar.
-However, there are a few considerations for nontraditional students as they think about paying for college.
+However, there are a few considerations for adult students as they think about paying for college.